chettrick/stm32cubef4/Projects/STM324xG_EVAL/Applications/USB_Host/DualCore_Standalone/readme.txt

   ******************************************************************************
   @endverbatim

-@par Example Description
+@par Application Description

-This example is a part of the USB Host Library package using STM32Cube firmware.
-It describes how to use USB host application based on the STM32F4xx multi core support feature integrating Mass Storage (MSC) and Humain Interface (HID) in the same project.
+This application is a part of the USB Host Library package using STM32Cube firmware.
+It describes how to use USB host application based on the STM32F4xx multi core support feature integrating Mass Storage (MSC) and Human Interface (HID) in the same project.

-This is a typical example on how to use the STM32F4xx USB OTG Host peripheral to operate with an USB MSC device connected to the High Speed port and a HID device connected to the Full Speed port.
+This is a typical application on how to use the STM32F4xx USB OTG Host peripheral to operate with an USB MSC device connected to the High Speed port and a HID device connected to the Full Speed port.

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals,